 According to a recent study,“Visibility” and transmission: complexities around promoting hand hygiene in young children – a qualitative study” parents tend to encourage their children to wash hands more often when there are visual cues, such as dirt, compared to “invisible” cues, like coughing into their hands.

 The same study showed that parents felt gastrointestinal infections were more visible, and therefore taught their kids to wash their hands more often when they contracted them.
 This was in comparison to respiratory tract infections (RTI), which was considered less “dirty” by the parents, and resulted in them not teaching their kids to wash their hands as much after contracting it.

 A similar problem takes place when one uses gloves in order to protect the hands from germs and viruses.
-Gloves must be changed regularly after coming into contact with potentially contaminated surfaces, however this proves harder for employees to remember because the skin doesn’t feel dirty.
-When one has a sensation of touching things, the thought to wash ones hands flashes through their minds more often.
+Gloves must be changed regularly after coming into contact with potentially contaminated surfaces, however, this proves harder for employees to remember because the skin doesn’t feel dirty.
+When one has a sensation of touching things, the thought to wash one’s hands flashes through their mind more often.

 What are the best ways to keep your hands clean?

 Hand sanitizer – hand sanitizer uses chemical solutions to reduce bacteria on the skin.
 Though when made and stored correctly hand sanitizer can deal with the coronavirus just fine, it doesn’t get rid of other viruses as easily, such as the norovirus which causes stomach pains.
 So the next time you’re at a restaurant – don’t just rub some alcohol gel and call it a day.

 Gloves – wearing gloves can protect the skin from infected surfaces.
 However, gloves must be put on and taken off with extreme care to avoid contact with the skin, and must also be changed frequently.
 Moreover, gloves must be stored in correct settings to avoid unsafe thinning out of the latex.